Relief from Persecution

 Acts 12:18-19

 When Herod heard that Peter was gone, he sent out search parties into the city.
 Then he questioned the guards, perhaps suspecting that some were secret Christians who helped Peter escape.
 But he found no trace of Peter and no explanation for his disappearance.
-From his perspective, the guards were guilty of either conspiracy or gross incompetence.
+From his standpoint, the guards were guilty of either conspiracy or gross incompetence.
 Therefore, to make an example of them, he ordered them put to death.

 Herod Swiftly Judged